How is turmoil at home and geopolitical upheaval reflected in ordinary lives?

 Welcome

-My main focus now is on getting the message across that the UK has to fess up to its political leaders’ failures of the last 20 years and rejuvenate, re-develop and re-boot.
-My particular angle is that we’ll do well to see our country in the perspective of Asians who have rebuilt theirs during the decades that we, on many measures, have been declining.
+I want to join them in getting the message across that the UK has to fess up to its political leaders’ failures of the last 20 years and rejuvenate, re-develop and re-boot.
+My particular angle is that we’ll do well to see our country in the perspective of Asians who have rebuilt theirs during the decades that we, on many measures, have been disintegrating.

 Published in December 2024 by CamRivers and launched at the London School of Economics